 In Capture One Pro we are used to the Apple system color wheel layout with red at the 3 o’clock position.
 That is not what a colorist with video grading applications is used to.
 Their brain is programmed to find red at the 12 o’clock position, known as the Vectorscope layout.

 In the Preferences, Color tab, you can choose between the Standard or Vectorscope layout.
-You choice affects both the Color Balance and the Color Editor tool layout.
+Your choice affects both the Color Balance and the Color Editor tool layout.

 Whether of not hardware acceleration through OpenCL is used is now visible from the Preferences.
-You can also monitor OpenCL initialisation on first use.
-The before/after comparison below shows you the initialisation phase (before) and the final result (after).
+You can also monitor OpenCL initialization on first use.
+The before/after comparison below shows you the initialization phase (before) and the final result (after).

-For more on Preferences, including Vectorscope and Hardware Acceleration, please refer to my serie of three posts on Preferences.
+For more on Preferences, including Vectorscope and Hardware Acceleration, please refer to my series of three posts on Preferences.

 If you are on macOS it is good to know that performance improvements under the hood have been done.
 In particular memory management is improved.